ipfs/specs/src/http-gateways/path-gateway.md

 [`Retry-After`](#retry-after-response-header) HTTP header to indicate how long the client should wait before retrying.

-Gateways MUST return `404` instead of `504` when the content is known to be
+Gateways SHOULD return `404` instead of `504` when the content is known to be
-unretrivable: for example, when the Gateway is [non-recursive](#recursive-vs-non-recursive-gateways) and the content is known to not be available.
+unretrievable: for example, when the Gateway is [non-recursive](#recursive-vs-non-recursive-gateways) and the content is known to not be available.

 ## Response Headers